opennetworkinglab/aether-docs/developer/roc.rst

 ROC Development
 ===============

-ROC implements Aether's runtime control API, based on the architecture described in Sections 6.3.3 and 6.4 of the companion :doc:`Aether book
-<sysapproach5g:index>`.
-(The book refers to ROC as Aether's "Service
-Orchestrator").
-ROC is implemented on top of `µONOS
-<https://github.com/onosproject>`_, a microservices-based redesign of
-the original ONOS SDN Controller.
-Of particular note, ROC generates the API from a set of YANG models loaded into the `onos-config` microservice.
+ROC implements Aether's runtime control API.
+It is implemented on top of `µONOS <https://github.com/onosproject>`_, a microservice-based redesign of the ONOS SDN Controller.
+Of particular note, ROC generates the API from a set of YANG models loaded into the `onos-config` microservice, where `onos-config` then uses gNMI to control one or more back-end subsystems (e.g., SD-Core, SD-RAN) at runtime.
+For those back-end subsystems that do not support gNMI, an adapter translates the gNMI calls into the available interface.

 This section describes how to develop and contribute to ROC.
 It assumes familiarity with Kubernetes and Helm, and that a